cefect/FloodRescaler/README.md

 ## 5 Development

-create a virtual environment from the supported QGIS version and the `./requirements.txt` file.
+- create a virtual environment from the supported QGIS version and the `./requirements.txt` file.

-add a ./definitions.py file similar to the below:
+- add a ./definitions.py file similar to the below
+- add the QGIS python plugins directory (`C:\Users\cef\AppData\Local\QGIS\QGIS3\profiles\dev\python\plugins`) to your PYTHONPATH.
+Needed by the downscaler to mimic the dependency on WBT.

+### definitions.py

 ```
 import pathlib, os